danielsaidi/website_danielsaidi/_posts/2011/2011-10-05-grab-the-latest-version-number-from-a-github-repository.md

 ---
-title:  "Grabbing the latest version number from a GitHub repository"
+title: Grabbing the latest version number from a GitHub repository
 date:  2011-10-05 12:00:00 +0100
-tags: 	git web hobby-projects
+tags:  git web
 ---

 I currently have several repositories at GitHub.
 For some of these repositories, I have also created a `gh-pages` branch with a public web site for each project.